30 Favourite Christmas Carols - Their Origins and History

-The author of this page is not religious, so you may quite reasonably wonder why someone like myself is writing about and praising the beauty of Christmas carols which celebrate the birth of Christ?
-First, irrespective of belief, I can still appreciate a great beauty in the Christmas story.
-Second, I can appreciate the beauty of carol music - songs which have come down to us through the ages and which are still sung and enjoyed today for their musical merit, as well as their religious message.
-Many of my favourite pieces of music are carols, and they can move and inspire me.
+The author of this article is not religious, so you may reasonably wonder why someone like myself is writing about and praising the beauty of Christmas carols which celebrate the birth of Christ?
+First, irrespective of belief, I can still appreciate the beauty of the Christmas story.
+And second, I can appreciate the beauty of carol music - songs which have come down to us through the ages and which are still sung and enjoyed today for their musical merit, as well as their religious message.
+Many of my favourite pieces of music are carols, and they can move me greatly.
 That is why I have written this page about the history of these songs.

 History of Christmas Carols

 Perhaps the first stage began before ever the Christian religion even came into being, for there have been songs and dances with a seasonal and a festive nature for as long as recorded history, and perhaps for much longer than that.
-These were celebrations of pagan belief which were sung by the ancient peoples of Northern Europe such as the Celts, and they celebrated occasions of all kinds including the Winter Solstice in December.
+These were celebrations of pagan belief which were sung by the ancient peoples of Northern Europe such as the Celts, and the songs celebrated many different occasions including the Winter Solstice in December.
 And certainly such songs continued among these native peoples long after the arrival of Christianity 2000 years ago, and they would later contribute to the development of the Christmas carol.

 The second stage occurred with the emergence of Christianity, and the birth of the true Christmas song.
 As long ago as the 4th century AD, soon after the conversion of the Roman Empire to the new religion, Latin hymns of praise were already being sung.
 One such hymn was 'Veni redemptor gentium' - 'Savior of the Nations, Come' - composed by Ambrose, the Archbishop of Milan.
 Christian music like this gradually spread to the limits of the Roman Empire to countries such as Britain, where it remained long after the Romans had left.
 It was, however, obscure and elitist music, because it was written in Latin, and therefore quite beyond the understanding of the majority of ordinary people.
 And that was pretty much how it remained for much of the next thousand years.